Prediction or forecast: don't make the mistake anymore!

 | Make your prediction | Make your forecast | prediction |

-When you describe the action of predicting, you use the conjugated verb to predict.
+When you describe the action of predicting, you use the verb to forecast conjugated.

 Examples:

-- "Our sales director predicts a tight match."
+- "Our sales director forecasts a close match."

 The parallel with advice / advises helps a lot: